 Captions are great for making videos (especially technical ones!) easier to understand and search.

 If you see a talk that you'd like to caption, feel free to download it and start working on it with your favourite subtitle editor.
-Let me know what you pick by e-mailing me at sacha@sachachua.com so that I can update the index and try to avoid duplication of work.
+Let me know what you pick by e-mailing me at sacha@sachachua.com so that I can update the backstage index and try to avoid duplication of work.
 Find talks that need captions here.
 You can also help by adding chapter markers to Q&A sessions.

 You're welcome to work with captions using your favourite tool.
-We've been using https://github.com/sachac/subed to caption things as VTT or SRT in Emacs, often starting with autogenerated captions from OpenAI Whisper (the .vtt).
+We've been using https://github.com/sachac/subed to caption things as VTT or SRT in Emacs, often starting with autogenerated captions from OpenAI Whisper or WhisperX (the .vtt file backstage).

 We'll be posting VTT files so that they can be included by the HTML5 video player (demo: https://emacsconf.org/2021/talks/news/), so if you use a different tool that produces another format, any format that can be converted into that one (like SRT or ASS) is fine. subed has a subed-convert command that might be useful for turning WebVTT files into tab-separated values (TSV) and back again, if you prefer a more concise format.